 No. Pursuant to its By-laws, the Company sends notices of regular meetings of stockholders at least two (2) weeks prior to the date of the meeting to each stockholder of record at his last known post office address.
 Thus, effectively, the Company sends out the said notices at least fifteen (15) business days prior to the date of the annual stockholders' meeting.

 - a.
-Date of sending out notices: May 6, 201559 - b.
-Date of the Annual/Special Stockholders' Meeting: May 28, 201560 - 10.
-State, if any, questions and answers during the Annual/Special Stockholders' Meeting.
-61
+Date of sending out notices: May 6, 201560 - b.
+Date of the Annual/Special Stockholders' Meeting: May 28, 201561